The Voice UK series 1: Coaches and presenters

 Huge speculation began when the BBC announced that there would be four coaches on the panel of The Voice.
 It was said that Kylie Minogue was due to become a coach on the show, but it would have cost the TV station too much to get her on the panel.
 Her sister, Dannii Minogue was also confirmed to be in the running after she left the panel of The X Factor.
 Mark Owen and Lenny Kravitz were strong candidates for the role.
 Frankie Sandford of The Saturdays was also confirmed to be in the running.
 The show's producers were impressed with Cee Lo Green's performance on the American TV series version and wanted him on the British version, but he turned the chance down.
 Dannii Minogue's former work mate, Cheryl Cole was also said to be a candidate.
 However, Cole and Minogue were both ruled out after producers said they wanted to "start fresh" and not have The X Factor left overs.
 However, though Cole and Minogue were ruled out the BBC were keen to show enthusiasm about Charlotte Church, Robbie Williams and Jessie J was also announced to be in with a chance.
 Tom Jones was offered a role, and later accepted the offer.
-It was revealed that Frankie Sandford was on the verge of signing a contract to become a coach.
+It was revealed that Sandford was on the verge of signing a contract to become a coach.
 George Michael and Mary J. Blige were also being considered, with Blige saying on Alan Carr: Chatty Man she has had meetings about her future on the show, she spoke "I have been approached and we have been in discussions about The Voice.
 I'm not sure if I'm doing it right now.
 We'll have to wait and see. " will.i.am was confirmed to be close to signing a contract with the show's producers.
-It was said that Frankie Sandford was awaiting to finalise her contract, but she pulled out because of her "busy schedule".
+It was said that Sandford was awaiting to finalise her contract, but she pulled out because of her "busy schedule".